 Climate change modeling

 Allstate’s rate-making evaluations typically rely on a 20- to 25-year historical retrospective view and project one to three years into the future, depending on whether the product is auto- or property-based.
 This practice aligns with Allstate’s three-year strategic planning cycle.
-Our analysis focuses on predicting business continuity, resiliency and solvency through a variety of catastrophe scenarios.
-The Catastrophe Modeling and Analytics team also partners with our Investments group to model mortgage and real estate portfolios under consideration for purchase.
+Our analysis focuses on predicting business continuity, resiliency, and solvency through a variety of catastrophe scenarios.
+The Catastrophe Modeling and Analytics team also works with our Investments group to model mortgage and real estate portfolios under consideration for purchase.

 To better predict the level of risk at properties, we are using geocoding, which integrates precise geographic coordinates.
 This will move us away from using single ZIP codes to using granular risk-based pricing zones, with an immediate focus on coastal and wildfire states where greater precision has the most impact.
 It also applies machine learning techniques to increase the predictive power of weather, geographic, demographic, construction and customer segmentation data.